katrinapegrum/katrinapegrum/README.md

 ### Hi there 👋

+I am in my 4th year at McMaster University and was introduced to GitHub through my class CHEM 3PA3.
+I'm currently learning how to code in python and using google colab.
+My favourite hobby is spearfishing.

 <!--
 **katrinapegrum/katrinapegrum** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.